SourMesen/Mesen/Docs/content/debugging/PpuViewer.md

 All tabs share some common settings:

 * **Auto-refresh**: Enabled by default, this makes the PPU viewer refresh at a rate of 15 FPS.
+* **Auto-refresh speed**: Configures at what speed the PPU viewer will refresh itself (15/30/60 FPS)
+* **Show information overlay**: When enabled, a mouse-over overlay is shown in the nametable/CHR/sprite viewers with information on the tile/sprite below the mouse cursor.
 * **When emulation is running, show PPU data at scanline [y] and cycle [x]**: When using the auto-refresh option, this allows you to control at which point in a frame (cycle & scanline) the data is refreshed while the emulation is running.
 This is useful for games that perform CHR bank switching in the middle of a frame, for example.

 ## Nametable Viewer ##